Image 1 of 27

 Using compost, mulches, manures and early spring fertilisers

-Hands-on sowing in the glasshouse: modules, trays and variety choices (F1 vs heritage)
+Hands-on sowing in the potting shed: modules, trays and variety choices (F1 vs heritage)

 Direct sowing outdoors (weather permitting)